Skip to content

 • opening a file for reading that does not exist

-• Opening a file for writing or appending to a file that does not exist, with the third parameter set to false in the call to the OpenTextFile method.
+• opening a nonexistent file for writing or appending to it with the third parameter set to false in the call to the OpenTextFile method.

 The following program shows how to detect these errors: